stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ### `RewardBand`

-The ratio of allowable price error that can be rewared.
+The tolerated error from the final weighted mean exchange rate that can receive rewards.

 - type: `sdk.Dec`
 - default value: `sdk.NewDecWithPrec(1, 2)` (1%)

 ### `RewardDistributionPeriod`

-The number of vote periods during which seigiornage reward comes in and then is distributed.
+The number of vote periods during which seigniorage reward comes in and then is distributed.

 - type: `int64`
 - default value: `core.BlocksPerMonth` (1 month window)

 ### `Whitelist`

 The list of currencies that can be voted on.
-This is set to (UKRW, USDR, UUSD) by default.
+This is set to (µKRW, µSDR, µUSD) by default.

 - type: `oracle.DenomList`
 - default value: `DenomList{core.MicroKRWDenom, core.MicroSDRDenom, core.MicroUSDDenom}`